 Austin Playhouse is a professional regional theatre, founded in August of 2000.
-Over fifty of Austin's leading theatre artists, administrators, and volunteers who had worked with Producing Artistic Director Don Toner to build Austin’s State Theatre Company into one of the city’s leading arts organizations, joined him in creating this new professional theatre for Austin.
+Over fifty of Austin's leading theatre artists, administrators, and volunteers who had worked with Founding Producing Artistic Director Don Toner to build Austin’s State Theatre Company into one of the city’s leading arts organizations, joined him in creating this new professional theatre for Austin.
 On November 27, 2000 Austin Playhouse was granted 501(c)(3) status by the Internal Revenue Service.

 Austin Playhouse produced its inaugural season at Concordia University under a Small Professional Theatre contract with Actors' Equity Association.
 Joining 320 season subscribers were over 1,800 single ticket buyers for a total attendance of 2,800 at 40 performances.
 In 2002, the company renovated a warehouse space at Penn Field into two performance spaces with modest support facilities.
 The initial renovation included a 150-seat main stage theatre with a lobby, art gallery, and concession area.
 With a subscriber base of 710 patrons for its third season, annual attendance increased to 8,040 at 96 performances.
 An estimated attendance of 3,600 for other arts organizations performing at Austin Playhouse brought the total annual attendance to 11,640.